SkillsWorkflow/Documentation/SkillsWorkflow/docs/automations/actions.md

 * next - The action that will be triggered after the current action been completed
 * Method - Should be set according to the method to be applied
 * url - The URL to be called
+* isApiCall - Is set, will append tenant Api Authority to request and add authentication Headers.
+Defaults to `true`
+* ensureSuccessStatusCode - If set, ensures that the response is a success Status Code (200 - 299).
+If not will throw an error and stop execution.
+Defaults to `False`
 * bodyMediaType - Allows you to manage the Request headers and body.
   * Please see on the tabs below the bodyMediaType available: